St. Croix River water or watershed scenery in Minnesota

 St. Croix Falls and Taylors Falls

-Primary flow and upper-river planning corridor.
+Primary flow and upper-river planning area.

 St. Croix National Scenic Riverway